António Pinto Soares

-António Pinto Soares (1780 – April 6, 1865) was Head of State of Costa Rica from September 11 to September 27, 1842.
+António Pinto Soares also known as Tata Pinto (1780 – 6 April 1865), was Head of State of Costa Rica from 11 to 27 September 1842.
+He led the popular uprising that overthrew Francisco Morazán.

-He led the popular uprising that overthrew Francisco Morazán on September 11, 1842, and served as Head of State until September 27, when he peacefully handled power to José María Alfaro.

 Early life and family

 Born in Porto, Portugal, in 1780 to wealthy parents Alexandre Pinto and María Custodia Soares.
 He was a marine merchant and settled in Costa Rica circa 1810.
-He married María del Rosario Castro Ramírez on April 26, 1813, in San José.
+He married María del Rosario Castro Ramírez on 26 April 1813, in San José.
 She was daughter of Francisco Castro y Alvarado and María de la Trinidad Ramírez y Ulloa.
 From this marriage he had fifteen children: José Dolores, Fernando, Mercedes, José Antonio, Baltazar, Petronila, José Antonio Raimundo, Francisca, Liborio, José Concepción, Jesús, Francisco, José, Manuel, and Remigio (all by the surnames of Pinto Castro).

 Public and private activities

 He dedicated himself to sea trade, coffee agriculture, and commerce although he also served in the military and earned the rank of General.
 He commanded the Republican artillery units during the 1823 Battle of Ochomogo, served as Costa Rica's Commandant of Artillery, Prosecutor for the 1823 Special Tribunals, Second in Command of the Provincial Battalion for the Disciplined Militias, General Internal Commandant and lastly General Arms Commandant.
 He also aided the government during the 1835 Civil War before retiring from military service.
 After this he served as mayor of San José for several terms.